Marriott to expand further into home-sharing

 Marriott’s research also showed that 30% of its customers had stayed in a shared home in the last year.

-“When they were doing that, they weren’t staying at an offering from us,” Linnartz told The Associated Press.
+“When they were doing that, they weren’t staying at an offering from us,” Linnartz said.
 “This is a gap we want to close.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.